smithjd/sql-pet/docs/098-leveraging-database-views.md

 ### Join the tables together

-Join all of the data pertaining to a person.
+First, join and download all of the data pertaining to a person.
 Notice that since each of these 4 tables contain `businessentityid`, dplyr will join them all on that common column automatically.
 And since we know that all of these tables are small, we don't mind a query that joins and downloads all the data.

 ```r